Stranger Wine Co.

 Items

-Stranger Wine Company is dedicated to the implementation of regenerative viticultural practices on their estate.
-Great wine starts with healthy grapes and healthy grapes start with healthy vines.
-As such, enhancing and maintaining vine health is of paramount importance in all of Stranger Wine's viticultural practices.
+Stranger Wine Company is dedicated to implementing regenerative viticultural practices on their estate.
+Great wine begins with healthy grapes, and healthy grapes come from healthy vines.
+Enhancing and maintaining vine health is therefore central to all of Stranger Wine’s farming methods.
+In keeping with their commitment to highlighting their unique terroir, all fermentations are native with no finishing additives.
+Sulfur is used minimally prior to bottling to preserve energy and freshness.

-Summers there are warm but not hot enough for vines to shut down production.
-In the late summer and fall, Lake Michigan retains the summer heat and extends the growing season by almost a full month.
-The winters are moderated by the lake’s heat retaining properties, allowing vinifera varieties to thrive.
-This little microclimate is perfect for growing world-class vinifera, and Maxx and Sidney believe in its untapped potential and exciting future.
+Summers in Buchanan, Michigan are warm but not hot enough to cause vines to shut down.
+In late summer and fall, Lake Michigan retains heat and extends the growing season by nearly a full month.
+The lake also moderates winter temperatures, creating ideal conditions for vinifera to thrive.
+Maxx and Sidney believe deeply in the untapped potential of this microclimate—and in the bright, exciting future of Michigan wine.

 Media Links